pcmoraesmenezes/Data-Science-and-Machine-Learning-Course/Machine Learning Crash/README.md

 And the number of parameters is proportional to the number of features.

 To view an example of the flexibility of the model, click [Here](/Machine%20Learning%20Crash/practice/high_capacity_problem/regularization.ipynb)

+### Generalization and Validation Set

+Generalization is the ability of the model to make predictions with new data.
+The model will learn the training data and it will be able to make predictions with new data.

+The better way to deal with overfitting is to use a validation set.
+Based on that, it's necessary to get more and more data to train the model.

+Remember that it's necessary to split the data in training and test set.
+The training set is used to train the model and the test set is used to test the model.
+In some cases the split will be 80% for training and 20% for test.
+The higher amount of data you have, less the split will be.